collocations.org

 By a stroke of good fortune, Steven was still in his office.

-VERB + FORTUNE
+VERB + fortune

-have | bring (sb)
+bring (sb)

 A horseshoe nailed to your door is supposed to bring good fortune.

-FORTUNE + VERB
+fortune + VERB

-be on sb''s side, favour sb
+be on sb's side, favour/favor sb, smile on sb

 Fortune smiled on me that day (= I had good fortune).